University of Illinois, Urbana-Champaign

 After college, I have worked with my girlfriend's 10 year old niece a few times in different areas that she needed help in.
 I have also helped a friend of mine that was having trouble in math at Elmhurst College.

 I feel that I am a very patient tutor, and can greatly help children learn material that they are struggling in.
 I do not give them the answers, but rather push them in the right direction, and make sure that it sticks with follow-up questions.
 I am also a fun person that can make learning enjoyable for anyone, usually through metaphors that will resonate with children.
 I would love to tutor your kids of any ages, and I look forward to hearing from you.
 My name is Marty, and I would love to tutor your children in whatever they need help in.
-I majored in History at the University of Illinois at Urbana-Champaign, and also achieved an Associates in Science from Parkland Community
+I majored in History at the University of Illinois at Urbana-Champaign, and also achieved an Associates in Science from Parkland Community College.
+For my Associates degree, I studied mostly chemistry and math, but also physics and biology.
+For my history

 We have been working with Marty for over a year.
 He is amazingly patient and knowledgeable.
 We are so lucky to have him as a tutor!!